mlcommons/ck/README.md

 ### Breaking news

-Breaking news: our open-source CM automation language and CK playground enabled the 1st mass-scale community submission of 10000+ MLPerf inference benchmarking results (representing more than 90% of all v3.1 submissions) across diverse models, data sets, software and hardware
+Our open-source CM automation language and CK playground enabled the 1st mass-scale community submission of 10000+ MLPerf inference benchmarking results (representing more than 90% of all v3.1 submissions) across diverse models, data sets, software and hardware